Alban-Boissard/kwin-effects-blur-respect-rounded-decorations/README.md

 # Kwin blur effect - Respect rounded corners

-This kwin effect is a fork of the default kwin blur effect, with the minimal changes to solve the ["plasma kornerbug"](https://bugs.kde.org/show_bug.cgi?id=395725).
+This kwin effect is a fork of the default kwin blur effect, with minimal changes to solve the ["plasma kornerbug"](https://bugs.kde.org/show_bug.cgi?id=395725).
 It works with all decorations, including aurorae one's, and take care of maximized windows, that are assumed to not have rounded corners.